webplatformco/project-class-partials/proposals/customizable-fields.md

 OTOH, including metadata is a more extensible design, in which case there is no benefit in excluding static fields.

-#### Read-only or read-write?
+#### Mutable?

 There is a spectrum between purely read-only access (which still addresses the use cases around introspection) and a completely mutable data structure, which allows adding fields, removing fields, or modifying initializers.

-While it’s unclear whether there are use cases for a fully mutable data structure, the ability to **add** fields would make this incredibly more powerful, and address most of the use cases for [instance initializers](constructor-initializer.md) while sidestepping the issues around extending built-ins, since built-in classes are not created via `ClassDefinitionEvaluation` and thus have no internal `[[ Fields ]]` slot.
+While making the data structure fully mutable seems like it adds complexity without enough use cases to warrant it, the ability to **add** can be incredibly powerful, as it addresses most of the use cases for [instance initializers](constructor-initializer.md) while sidestepping the issues around extending built-ins, since built-in classes are not created via `ClassDefinitionEvaluation` and thus have no internal `[[ Fields ]]` slot.

 One question in that case is how to expose an append-only _List_.
 Possibly an array-like object with a `push` method?
 Or would a completely exotic iterable with an `append` method be better?
 If array-like, would it include mutation methods, and just throw or fail silently?
-Would an author-facing `AppendOnlyList` primitive be overkill?
+Essentially we need the opposite of `Object.preventExtensions()`: allow extensions, but freeze existing property assignments.
-Or perhaps an array with all its numerical properties defined as [[Writable]]: **false**, and [[Configurable]]: **false**?
+Basically an array with all its numerical properties defined as [[Writable]]: **false**, and [[Configurable]]: **false**.

 #### Potential known symbol name